Atiq Ahmed murder case | Massive loopholes and unanswered questions galore

-The three assailants identified in the Atiq Ahmed murder case as Sunny (23), Lavlesh Tiwari (22) and Arun Maurya (18), were arrested on the spot by Uttar Pradesh Police, raising suspicions rather than spelling closure to the televised crime.
+The three assailants identified in the Atiq Ahmed on-camera murder case as Sunny (23), Lavlesh Tiwari (22) and Arun Maurya (18), were arrested on the spot by Uttar Pradesh Police, raising a million questions.

 Mafia don-turned-politician Atiq Ahmed and his brother Khalid Azim aka Ashraf were shot dead in Prayagraj, Uttar Pradesh, on April 16.
 The incident took place after three men, posing as journalists, opened fire at Atiq and Ashraf while they were being taken for medical check-up by the police.
 Several questions have since been raised about the lapse in security by the Uttar Pradesh Police and the loopholes in their version of events.